CDCgov/cfa-epinow2-pipeline/CONTRIBUTING.md

 contributions, and we are looking forward to fostering an open, transparent, and collaborative environment.

+## Package authorship
+These guidelines build on the recommendations in [R packages](https://r-pkgs.org/).

+* Maintainer: The CFA team member who is actively in charge of maintaining the package.
+* Authors: Any CFA team member who has taken a lead role in code development, review, testing, etc.
+* Contributors: Team members who have made smaller but substantial contributions to the codebase (40+ hours, including coding, code review, testing, etc.)
+* Smaller contributions: Smaller contributiosn of code to this repo or to its predecessor, cdcent/cfa-nnh-pipelines, including small bug fixes, issuees, or code review will not be granted package authorship in the description file, but may be acknowledged in NEWS.md or release notes if appropriate

 Before contributing, we encourage you to also read our [LICENSE](LICENSE), [README](README.md), and [code-of-conduct](code-of-conduct.md)